brewos-io/web/docs/hardware/Specification.md

 │                                                                                 │
 │    SPACE SAVINGS: K1+K3 slim relays save ~16mm PCB width                      │
 │                                                                                 │
-│    ⚠️  CRITICAL: MOV SURGE PROTECTION (Inductive Loads)                      │
-│    ─────────────────────────────────────────────────────                      │
+│    MOV Surge Protection (Inductive Loads):                                   │ │    ─────────────────────────────────────────────────────                      │
 │    The Pump (Ulka) and Solenoid Valves are INDUCTIVE loads.
 When the relay   │ │    contacts open, they generate high-voltage arcs that cause:                 │